iscilab2020/Soft-shadow-diffusion/README.md

 measurements["scene"] = measurements["scene"] = scene_.cpu().numpy()
 ```

-If you have new measurement, you may include it in a similar format
-".pt" measurement are the processed image (1, 128, 128, 3) saved as torch.save(image, "m.pt")
+If you have new measurement, you may include it in a similar format. ".pt" measurement are the processed image (1, 128, 128, 3) saved as torch.save(image, "m.pt")

 As mentioned in the main paper, we use relative size of the occluder to estimate the location of the 3D object after reconstruction.
 If you are only reconstructing the object casting shadows, this may not be neccessary